EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

   that sets the number of registy lock contacts that MUST authorize the domain changes for it to be approved.
 A server MAY restrict the number of registry lock contacts a domain object can have.
+  If more than one registry lock contact is set for a domain than `<regLock:quorom>` MUST be set

 ### The `<regLock:contact>` element

 The `<regLock:contact>` element contains the following elements:

 - `<regLock:contactID>` the contact identifier
-- An OPTIONAL `<regLock:method>` the method used by the registry lock contact to authorize changes
+- `<regLock:method>` the method(s) used by the registry lock contact to authorize changes.
+This can be on of the following methods
+- email
+- text message (not limited to classic text message but also including messages to messenger services)
+- letter
+- phone
+- token (may either be a TOTP or another form of token) Multiple methods can be set for a registry lock contact.

 ## EPP Command Mapping